 All About Edible Landscaping

 Everyone knows that a well landscaped yard can add beauty and value to your home.
 But why stop there?
-Why not enhance your yard with plants that are ornamental and functional?
+Why not enhance your yard with plants that are ornamental and edible?

 Why not edible landscaping?